ryuichiueda/slides_marp/advanced_vision/lesson3e.md

 ### Transpose convolution

 - Image resolution increase operation
-- Image enlargement by padding and applying a filter $\rightarrow$ Image enlargement
+   - padding and applying a filter
    - Segmentation is performed using the information from the original image obtained through this operation and skip connections.
 - This concludes the explanation of U-Net, but this structure is important for more than just segmentation.

 ![bg right:25% 95%](./figs/trans_conv.png)